Drill String Buoyancy Calculator Skip to main content

 Assumptions

-• Pipe is hanging free with no wall contact, friction, or bending forces.
+• Pipe is treated as free-hanging with no wall contact, friction, bending, or dynamic forces.

 Limitations